elopio/docs/source/includes/_simplifiedAPI.md

 ]
 ```
 <!-- TODO: Update JS returned data; update description for case where no order IDs are found (returns 0?)  -->
-### **augur.trading.getBetterWorseOrders<span class="signature">(p, callback)</span><span class="type-signature"> &rarr; {<a href="#BetterWorseOrders">BetterWorseOrders</a>}</span>**
+### augur.trading.getBetterWorseOrders(p, callback) &rarr; {<a href="#BetterWorseOrders">BetterWorseOrders</a>}

 Returns the IDs of the orders for a given outcome that have a better and worse price than the specified price.
 If no better/worse orders exist, null will be returned.
 This function should be called prior to calling augur.api.CreateOrder.publicCreateOrder in order to get the _betterOrderId and _worseOrderId parameters that it accepts. (_betterOrderId and _worseOrderId are used to optimize the sorting of Orders on the Order Book.)

-Requires an Augur Node connection.
+Note: This function requires an [Augur Node connection](#connect-to-an-augur-node).

 #### **Parameters:**